 Also in November 2017, an Indianapolis Star news story on utility-backed legislative proposals to phase out net metering, a credit given to solar consumers for energy they produce, noted that VanNatter was the legislature’s top recipient of gifts, entertainment and campaign contributions from Indiana utilities and their PACs from 2015-17.
 The Star story reported that in 2015, as vice chairman of the House utilities committee, VanNatter cut off testimony in a committee hearing from opponents of a net-metering bill, a procedural breach that might have been responsible for the bill’s failure to advance to the House floor.
 Legislation to begin phasing out net metering passed and was signed into law in 2017.
 VanNatter is no longer a member of the utilities committee.

 In 2015, VanNatter was co-author of three bills aimed at eliminating or reducing regulations on firearms, including one to prohibit regulation at state colleges and universities and another allowing “constitutional carry” and repealing the law requiring a license to carry a handgun; none of the bills made it out of committee.
 The most recent of VanNatter’s authored bills to pass and be signed into law was one in 2018 to establish that when blood samples must be taken from newborn infants for required testing, such as to ensure early detection of disease, the procedure should be done within 24 hours after birth or immediately before discharge.

 VanNatter’s district, in its present configuration, has never elected a Democrat.
-VanNatter faced the same Democratic opponent, a Clinton County middle school teacher, in 2018 and 2020, winning reelection both times by 2-to-1 margins. – Kevin Morgan
+VanNatter faced the same Democratic opponent, a Clinton County middle school teacher, in 2018 and 2020, winning reelection both times by 2-to-1 margins, and ran unopposed in 2022. – Kevin Morgan